 Available on: Netflix

-Movies set in New York City with notable Christmas scenes
+Movies Set in New York City with Christmas Scenes

 When Harry Met Sally (1989)

-This cute and timeless rom-com follows two best friends who unwittingly fall in love.
-There are plenty of New York City landmarks in the film, including an infamous scene at Katz Deli that the restaurant now acknowledges with a sign.
+This cute, timeless rom-com follows two best friends who unwittingly fall in love.
+There are plenty of New York City landmarks in the film, including an infamous scene at Katz Deli that the iconic restaurant now acknowledges with a sign (I’ll have what she’s having).

-Admittedly not one of the first Christmas movies set in New York City that come to mind, but there are a few holiday scenes.
-Notably, Harry and Sally pick up a Christmas tree and set it up in their shockingly large NYC apartment.
+The film has a few scenes set during Christmas in New York City, notably when Harry and Sally pick up a Christmas tree and set it up in their shockingly large NYC apartment.

 Serendipity (2001)